infinum/frontend-handbook/Angular/Angular guidelines and best practices/Formatting, naming and best practices.md

   }),
 ).subscribe();
 ```
-In the example above, we are navigating to new location before we've reached the end of the flow which doesn't seem to have too much sense.
+In the example above, we are navigating to a new location before we've reached the end of the flow which doesn't make too much sense.
+We could possibly add another operator in the flow which would make this approach even more wrong, especially if you forget to reorder operators so that the `tap` comes after all of the newly added mapping operators.

 ```ts
 // Better